technomancy/bussard/readme.md

 <img src="https://p.hagelb.org/bussard.png" alt="screenshot" />

-A space flight programming adventure.
+A spaceflight programming adventure.
 Mine, trade, upgrade, and unlock the potential of your spacecraft by hacking on the code that makes it tick.

 Read the [in-game manual](manual.md) for a taste of how the game works.